hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does One End Up in a Hawaii Traffic Court?

-A defendant ends up in Hawaii traffic court if the person was cited for a traffic infraction and the defendant wishes to explain mitigating circumstances or deny the charge, and opts to request a hearing to do so.
-A defendant can also end up in Hawaii traffic court if the citation issued by the officer was for a traffic crime, which is a major violation and requires a court appearance to respond to.
+A defendant ends up in Hawaii traffic court if the person was cited for a traffic infraction and wishes to explain mitigating circumstances or deny the charge, and opts to request a hearing to do so.
+A defendant can also end up in Hawaii traffic court if the citation issued by the officer was for a traffic crime, which is a significant violation and requires a court appearance to respond to.

 Which Courts in Hawaii Have Jurisdiction to Hear Traffic Violation Matters?